jluk/ACC-Documentation/README.md

 This free service is currently available to select Microsoft internals only.

 ## VM sku
-Your console is running on a single-tenant A0.
+Your console is running on a single-tenant F1 during preview.

 ## Pricing
-This is a free service to all Azure customers.
+This will be a free service to all Azure customers.

 ## Supported browsers
 We actively support Chrome, Safari, IE, and Edge.